 Lance Weiler, Machine Loves Art, Perpetual Fall (2025) HTML/CSS, JavaScript

-A browser-based loop in conversation with John Baldessari’s Man Falling Down
+A browser-based work in conversation with John Baldessari’s Man Falling Down

 Baldessari’s Man Falling Down shows us a body suspended in collapse — a fall that never lands.
 Perpetual Fall translates that gesture into code.
 The player falls endlessly through a virtual stairwell, as they strike obstacles they break apart into fragments in free fall.
 You can drift, dodge, brace, but only one law holds: motion without end, collapse without resolution.